Electroweak, QCD and flavour physics studies with ATLAS data from Run 2 of the LHC: Strong and electroweak production of two gauge bosons

 where $c_i$ are the dimensionless Wilson coefficients and $O_i^d$ the gauge-invariant combinations of SM fields with an energy dimension $d$.
+All measurements agree with the SM expectation at the level of about two standard deviations or better.
 Assuming a mass scale $\Lambda = 1$~\TeV, the coefficients $c^{(3)}_{Hq}$ and $c_W$ and five additional linear combinations of coefficients are constrained to be smaller than one (see Figure~\ref{fig:smeft}).
 This combination constitutes an additional step towards an ATLAS global SMEFT interpretation.

+Confidence intervals obtained for individual parameters, while fixing other parameters to zero, are furthermore compared with the results from the combined fit, in which the remaining 14 parameters are profiled.